jedwards1211/meteor-webpack-react/README.md

 > npm install
 > npm run prod
 ```
-Make sure to wait for Meteor to say it's listening, and for webpack-dev-server to print out the list of modules.
-The site won't work until both are ready.
+Make sure to wait for Meteor to say it's listening, and for the client and server `webpack --watch` processes to print out module/bundle info.
+The site won't work until all are ready.

 ## Production build